 Leah Prestamo joins the Mayor’s Fund as the Senior Programs and Policy Manager.
 Prior to joining the Mayor’s Fund, Leah worked as in-house legal counsel for the Neighborhood Assistance Corporation of America (NACA), a national nonprofit.
 At NACA, Leah focused on regulatory compliance, contracts, and litigation for the organization’s loan brokerage and housing counseling programs.
 Leah has worked for a wide range of local, national, and international nonprofits in New York, Boston, India, and Hong Kong, focusing primarily on food policy and access to legal and social services.
 She received a BA in philosophy from Adelphi University in 2008, a JD from Boston University in 2012, and a Fulbright Scholarship to teach in Hong Kong in 2008-2009.
 Leah currently lives in upper Manhattan.

-Toya leads the Programs and Policy division of the Mayor's Fund with over 15 years of experience in philanthropic services, program and organizational development, and community organizing.
+Toya Williford serves as the Executive Director of The Mayor's Fund to Advance New York City.
+In directing the Mayor's Fund, Toya oversees the overall management of the Mayor’s Fund and leads the effort to foster public-private partnerships between City agencies, the private sector and the philanthropic community.
+Before serving as Executive Director, Toya oversaw the Programs and Policy team at the Mayor's Fund for four years, and brings more than 20 years of experience in philanthropic services, program and organizational development, and community organizing.
 Prior to joining the Mayor's Fund, Toya served as the Program Director at the Brooklyn Community Foundation, the first and only foundation solely dedicated to Brooklyn's charitable community.
-Committed to the advancement of her community, Toya takes special interest in policy related to education and youth development, environmental sustainability, economic development, health and human services, and workforce development.
+Committed to the advancement of her community, Toya takes special interest in programs and policies related to education and youth development, environmental sustainability, economic development, health and human services, and workforce development.
+Toya is a member of the Brooklyn Workforce Innovations Board of Directors and the New York City Youth Funders Network Steering Committee.
+She is a certified vinyasa yoga and prenatal yoga instructor.
 She received a Master's degree in Urban Studies from Cleveland State University and a Bachelor's degree in Rural Sociology from Cornell University.
-She currently lives in Bedford Stuyvesant with her two children.
+She currently lives in Bedford Stuyvesant with her husband and four children.